-17.7 Aggregate Policies
+20.7 Aggregate Policies

-The \Ascmvc\EventSourcing\Policy class is to be used to call a command that will write data to a given source.
+The \Ascmvc\EventSourcing\Policy class, or the \Ascmvc\EventSourcing\AggregatePolicy class, are to be used to call a command that will write data to a given source.
 The Policy is responsible of determining what data to write, where to store it and how to access the storage.
-The Policy is therefore the class that is responsible of implementing CQRS, if need be.